gpratte/react-todo-list/README.md

 ## step 02 UI markup
 Created an artifacts/mockup directory.
 In that directory create an html and css file for how the web page will look.

+## step 03 render html
+Render the same html as the mockup in the react application.

+The Reminder component does not have any smarts and always renders "buy milk".